 Advantages of being a mummy: no dry cleaning bills ๐

 Being a living mummy has its perks.
 Forget about ironing clothes: your outfit comes pre-wrinkled and never goes out of style.
 However, if you have an itch on your back, you're doomed.
-Scratching through two meters of bandage is a torment that even alchemical fluid can't relieve.
+Scratching through two meters of bandage is a torment that not even the alchemical fluid can relieve.
 At least you don't need sunscreen, though explaining on the beach why you're wrapped in giant toilet paper is another story.